karenkirby/IML300/Project-2/p5js-connectivity Effects-ChromeExtension/README.md

 A Google Chrome extension that reflect on the connectivity between individuals pre-pandemic and during the pandemic.
-I hope this extension could uplift you and give you a sense of peace and assurance amid the social distancing fatigue.
+I hope this extension could uplift you and give you a sense of peace and assurance :lotus_position: and positive energy :blossom: amid the social distancing fatigue.
 Inspired by yasai and made with p5.js

 ### How To Install